You may think that cognitive decline, dementia, and Alzheimer’s are just unavoidable parts of getting older.

 Nourishing Your Brain for Powerful Protection

 Numerous studies indicate that over 90 percent of Americans do not get the recommended daily vitamins and minerals they need from their diets.
-To supplement your diet with a product specifically designed to protect and preserve your brain’s health is a smart option.
+Supplementing your diet with a product specifically designed to protect and preserve your brain’s health is a smart option.

 In a recent independent clinical study, people diagnosed with AD who supplemented their diets with a patented combination of carotenoids and omega-3 fatty acids achieved significantly positive results.
 In study participants, the progression of AD was slowed and functional benefits were seen in the ability to perform daily activities.
 Specifically, memory, sight, and mood improved.